 ; two doors add significantly to the comfort of a tent.
 The vestibules are on the small side but large enough to stash some shoes and a pack.

-The pole configuration is clever and futuristic, leading to campers sleeping head to toe because the high points (by the poles) are on opposite ends.
+The pole configuration is smart and futuristic, leading to campers sleeping head to toe because the high points (by the poles) are on opposite ends.
 If you want to sleep with both your heads at the same end, one person gets a slightly droopier mesh side in their face — a small price to pay.

 There is lots of head room for the person sleeping at the side where the pole connects.

-The loops in which the cord-locks go through to roll up the fly door or the mesh door in fair weather or while moving into the tent, are too small.
-The plastic barely fits through and is finnicky to undo if the wind picks up during the night or if it starts to rain.
+The loops in which the cord-locks go through to roll up the fly door or the mesh door in fair weather or while moving into the tent are too small.
+The plastic barely fits through and is finicky to undo if the wind picks up during the night or if it starts to rain.
 This award winner has a decently sized pocket on either side for personal items.

 We found the Blaze's small cord locks for tying back the door difficult to operate.

-We were a bit nervous about how this tent would perform in high winds and rain, and were pleasantly surprised when it did well.
-Because it is non-freestanding, it could be more susceptible to high winds and getting blown over, especially if it is not staked down well.
+We were a bit nervous about how this tent would perform in high winds and rain and were pleasantly surprised when it did well.
+Because it is non-freestanding, it could be more susceptible to high winds and getting blown over, especially if not staked down well.
 It does not have a significant amount of guy points, but having two doors helps stabilize this shelter significantly.
 The fly fabric is great, super light, packable, stretches tight for good wind resistance without much flapping noise and didn't stretch much when wet.
 It is surprisingly waterproof for being so thin.
 The Hilleberg Anjan 2 is the most weather resistant tent we tested and we would choose it over the Blaze if we were anticipating extreme weather conditions including very high winds.

 Weight and Packed Size